Redocly/redocly-cli-cookbook/README.md

 #### Rules (for custom plugins)

 - [Validate Markdown](./custom-plugin-rules/markdown-validator) - check Markdown in description fields is valid.
+- [Check references](./custom-plugin-rules/refs-plugin/) - useful rules when working with $refs.

 ### Miscellaneous (including tips and tricks)